Nedara-Project/nedara-monitoring/README.md

 - Store the configuration file securely, as it contains sensitive information
 - Use environment variables or a secure vault for production credentials
-- Consider using SSH keys instead of passwords for Linux server access
 - Create read-only database users specifically for monitoring purposes

 ## Download